dcki/vagrant_rails/README.md

         echo "gem 'puma'" > Gemfile
         bundle install
         bundle exec puma

+(If there is a complaint that the port is already taken, then follow the directions under "How to kill the Puma daemon process" below.)

 In another shell, restart Apache.
 (Must be `vagrant` user to `sudo`.)